eddieantonio/makah-keyboard/index.md

 ### 2008

-The layout was  on a [keyboard layout][myh-language-geek] by [Chris Harvey][language-geek].
+An initial [keyboard layout][myh-language-geek] was created by [Chris Harvey][language-geek] for Makah.

 ### Late 2020

-A keyboard layout was agreed upon by a collaboration of members from the [Makah Language Program][MLP], the [National Research Council][ILT], and [Google Internationalization][Google].
+Using the previous layout as a basis, a modified layout was agreed upon by a collaboration of members from the
+[Makah Language Program][MLP], the [National Research Council][ILT], and [Google Internationalization][Google].